jricketson/fast_rake/README.md

 ### SYNOPSIS

-This is a spinoff from making the local developer build faster.
+This is a spinoff from making our local developer build faster.
 The intention is to run a whole bunch of independant tests in parallel without overloading the computer by spinning them all up at once.
+We were able to reduce our total build time from about 40 mins to about 10 mins, and our total frustration by more than 100 times!

 ### Usage
 For example, in lib/tasks/fast.rake